CMPSC-580-Allegheny-College-Spring-2024/own-project-gyamfi01/project_proposal.md

 ## Preliminary Results and Outcomes

-Experimental Study and Results:
+Experimental Study Setup:

-* Comprehensive datasets spanning several decades of NBA play were analyzed to extract trends in scoring, player efficiency, and team strategies.
+I gathered extensive data covering many years of NBA games to look into how scoring, player performance, and team tactics have changed over time.
+Using simple statistical tools, I analyzed this data to find important patterns and trends in basketball.

-Statistical Analysis Outcomes:
+Analysis and Results:

-* Era Comparison: The analysis revealed statistically significant differences in scoring averages and efficiencies between the early and modern eras of basketball.
-Players from the modern era were found to have higher points per game (PPG) but also faced more dynamic and complex defenses.

-* Impact of Rule Changes: Changes in basketball rules, particularly those relating to the shot clock and three-point line, were found to correlate significantly with increases in scoring rates, supporting the hypothesis that rule changes have facilitated higher scoring.
+1. Era Comparison:

+Scoring and Efficiency: The analysis showed clear differences in scoring between earlier and modern basketball eras.
+Players today score more points per game compared to those in the past.
+This could be due to better training, selection, and offensive strategies in recent times.
+Defense Complexity: The data also showed that modern players face tougher and more complex defenses.
+Today’s defenses use more advanced strategies, which are harder for offensive players to beat compared to simpler past strategies.

+2. Impact of Rule Changes:

+Rule Changes Examined: I looked closely at major NBA rule changes like the introduction of the shot clock in 1954-55 to speed up the game, and the three-point line in 1979-80 which rewards longer shots.
+Link to Scoring Increases: The findings suggest a strong link between these rule changes and higher scoring in games.
+These changes have made the game faster and more exciting, and they've led teams to find new ways to score more points.

+3. Broader Insights:

+Player Performance Over Time: By looking at player efficiency (how well players perform considering all aspects of their game), I noticed trends showing how individual performance has adapted over time.
+Team Strategy Evolution: I also explored how team strategies have changed, particularly the increase in faster play and more three-point shooting, which has significantly changed how teams set up their offenses.
+Conclusion of Experimental Study:
+This study provides a clear view of how NBA basketball has changed through different periods.
+By analyzing lots of data, the research highlights how rule changes, improved strategies, and player development have all played a part in shaping today’s game.
+These insights not only help us understand basketball’s history better but also offer useful ideas for current and future basketball strategies.

 ## Conclusions and Future Work